mishig25/GymBoard/README.md

 ```

 ### Example usage:
-in yout python file, call:
+in your python file, call:
 ```python
 import gym
 from gymboard import GymBoard